home | what's new | other sitescontact | about

 For almost four hundred years - until the time of the church councils - people rejoiced in the message of Genesis: "We are made in the divine image.
 What a high calling and honor!"

-And it didn't matter if, in Roman society, you were a slave or a nobleman, you had the same godlike potential and destiny!
-You could grow and develop and become!
-You could alter the selfish nature and become truly good!
+And it didn't matter if, in Roman society, you were a slave or a nobleman, you had the same godlike potential and destiny.
+You could grow and develop and become more.
+You could alter the selfish nature and become truly good.
 Further, no matter one's current diminished state of living, there's a very good future awaiting us.
-It was a message, Pagels tells us, of "freedom from tyrannical government and from fate; and self-mastery as the source of such freedom."
+It was a good-news message, Pagels tells us, of "freedom from tyrannical government and from fate; and self-mastery as the source of such freedom."

 Jesus, for hundreds of years, by a majority of Christians, was viewed as Man, as one of us - a Man who led this grand process of spiritual metamorphosis.
 "I am the way, the truth, and the light," meant to early Christians, "Look to me and to what I did.
 You can do this too.
 You too have eternal life within you.
 Despite the hardships of planet Earth, you will yet live an exalted life befitting one who harbors eternity deep within."